 6. Take a look at your personal banking

 Or, you could look at your banking products to make sure you are getting the best deal and not spending more than you should on bank fees and interest.

-7. Organise your tax
+7. Organise your tax documents

 8. Understand your superannuation

 Review your investment options and use a comparative website like Canstar to see how your fund stacks up against its competitors.

 9. Sort important documents

-Now you’ve sorted through all your paperwork be sure to file all your investment details, insurance covers, will, house deeds and banking in a logical way – so that not only you know where to find it, but your nearest and dearest can, too, should the need arise.
+Now you’ve sorted through your paperwork be sure to file all your investment details, insurance covers, will, house deeds and banking in a logical way – so that not only you know where to find it, but your nearest and dearest can, too, should the need arise.